Identity, authentication, and authorisation from the ground up

 Password recovery flows — You’ll also need to implement email-based password recovery.
 But what if your password-recovery emails go to spam?
 Having angry users contact customer support because they can't log in is not fun.

 Handle "password1@3" — You'll quickly realise that people like to use weak and easy-to-guess passwords.

-This could allow hackers to find a password through a dictionary attack— something they can do if they get access to a leaked version of the database, for example — before later gaining access to the running system.
+This could allow hackers to find a password through a dictionary attack4 — something they can do if they get access to a leaked version of the database, for example — before later gaining access to the running system.

-Block bots — Users also really like to reuse passwords, so you might have hackers attacking your system because of a data breach on a completely different website.
-Blocking these hackers when they’re attacking your site from many different IP addresses is a major challenge.
+Block bots — Users also really like to reuse passwords5, so you might have hackers attacking your system because of a data breach on a completely different website.
+Blocking these hackers when they’re attacking your site from many different IP addresses is a major challenge6.

 Additional friction - There will be quite a few users who won't have the patience to go through the password-recovery flows after forgetting their password.
 Instead, they just give up and go do something else.
 Forcing your user to remember something to log-in can add additional friction and increase churn.

 And much more7